tshenolo/peoplesoft-app-engine-values/README.md

-# Peoplesoft - App Engine Variables
+# Peoplesoft - How to pass variable to an Application Engine
 All the required PeopleSoft objects to pass variables to an application engine program.

 Step by step instructions can be viewed at: https://tshenolo.me/blog/How-to-pass-variable-to-an-Application-Engine